 The reason for bringing this up is to point out an important difference between svn diff and svn merge.
 The former command ignores ancestry, while the latter command is quite sensitive to it.
 For example, if you asked svn diff to compare revisions 99 and 102 of foo.c, you would see line-based diffs; the diff command is blindly comparing two paths.
-But if you asked svn merge to compare the same two objects, it would notice that they're unrelated and first attempt to delete the old file, then add the new file; you would see a D foo.c followed by a A foo.c.
+But if you asked svn merge to compare the same two objects, it would notice that they're unrelated and first attempt to delete the old file, then add the new file; the output would indicate a deletion followed by an add: